orbeon/orbeon-forms-doc/form-runner/styling/css.md

 }
 ```

-### Twitter Bootstrap
+### Bootstrap

-Since Orbeon Forms 4.0, Form Runner uses [Twitter Bootstrap](https://getbootstrap.com/2.3.2/) for some aspects of its layout and styling.
+Since Orbeon Forms 4.0, Form Runner uses [Bootstrap](https://getbootstrap.com/docs/5.1/) for some aspects of its layout and styling.

+\[SINCE Orbeon Forms 2026.1] Form Runner uses Bootstrap 5.
+Earlier versions used Bootstrap 2.
+If your custom CSS uses Bootstrap 2 class names which Bootstrap 5 renamed or removed, such as `span12`, `row-fluid`, `navbar-inner`, `btn-small`, or `pull-left`, you have to update it.

 *NOTE: If you have custom CSS which works with Orbeon Forms 3.9, it is likely that you will have to update it to work with Orbeon Forms 4.0.*